alvin-francis/Portfolio/README.md

 # A portfolio of the personal projects I have made
 <p>I made this to showcase my skill proficiency in Python.
-It's not much, but as a non-CS/IT graduate I'm proud of it.</p>
+It's not much, but as a non-CS/IT graduate I'm proud of it.
+These personal projects include:</p>
-<p>These are some of my personal projects I made. <br>

   -Two methods of calculating the cooling capacity of a room (it has a GUI on tkinter!).<br>